-- Recommend funding the requested \$7,400 incremental amount for the future purchase of a rolloff truck because the funding does not come from the tax levy, it comes from Transfer Station fees saved into a CRF. - It is extremely important to continue to save incrementally for future capital funding because of previous years (2020 and 2021) lapses in such funding strategies due to failure of CIP warrants.
-These lapses increased the ARC in all the affected capital expenditures. - Recommend getting the message out on all platforms convincing voters to approve warrants regarding the importance of incremental capital funding and how it avoids the pay me now or pay me more later (at once) syndrome. - Recommend CIPC work with the Town on outreach and education strategies and on suggested warrant language for the CIP. - The CIPC intends to update the CIP Spreadsheet with the actual amount of unassigned fund balance to be used once it is known so a clearer picture of the cost of the 2022 capital program is documented. - The CIPC recommends the creation of a Town Beach Maintenance Capital Reserve Fund (CRF). - The CIPC is concerned about fewer Detail funds flowing into the Detail Revolving Fund due to the Police Department being currently 50% staffed, resulting in the possibility of not saving enough to replace Cruisers one and two without using general fund monies.
+- Committee recommends waiting on Phase III & IV for Line 16-Dawson & Silver St. Project because it is in the State TIP for future 80% federal funding in 2023 or 4. - Committee recommends that the TPPA present an expenditure report and invoices to the CIPC and BoS when requesting funding beginning next year. - Committee continues to recommend that a report be prepared that identifies how much and where funds targeted for capital expenditures on the CIP go in the CRFs.
+The MS-9 Report of the Trust Funds does not have enough specific detail for committee use. - The Committee still recommends that the Town buy the RSMS (Road Surface Management) software, contract with SRPC (at member rate) to collect the data so the RSMS can be used to develop a Road Capital Improvement Program based on real data and science.
+The program will prioritize roads in need of repair, rehabilitation or reconstruction and create an annual priority list of road projects in Town. - Recommend getting the message out on all platforms convincing voters to approve warrants regarding the importance of incremental capital funding and how it avoids the pay me now or pay me more later (at once) syndrome.
+This avoids large spikes in the tax rate! - Recommend CIPC work with the Town on outreach and education strategies and on suggested warrant language for the CIP. - The CIPC intends to update the CIP Spreadsheet with the actual amount of unassigned fund balance to be used once it is known so a clearer picture of the cost of the 2023 capital program is documented. - The CIPC is concerned about fewer Detail funds flowing into the Detail Revolving Fund due to the Police Department being currently 50% staffed, resulting in the possibility of not saving enough to replace Cruisers one and two without using general fund monies.